GAurelG/How-To/Server_Administration.md

 these information can also be retrieved (and even changed) by looking/editing the file:
 `/var/snap/nextcloud/current/nextcloud/config/config.php`

+Additional information about snap packages, they are squashfs images stored in `/var/lib/snapd/snaps/` and mounted in `/snaps`.

+To correct my mistakes, I did (using sudo when appropriate):

+- `cp /etc/fstab /etc/fstab.old_V1`
+- `mkdir /media/volume1`
+- edit fstab to mount volume on /media/volume1
+- `mkdir /home/cloud_bckup`
+- `cp /var/snap/nextcloud/* /home/cloud_bckup/` # it saves the config and data from my nextcloud install
+- restart the server.
+If everything wen well, the server started, but we fucked up the snapd install
+- to clear the mess, I `apt purge snapd` then `apt install snapd` to reinstall snapd cleanly
+- I `sudo snap install nextcloud`
+- `sudo snap stop nextcloud` to ensure that nothing happens before I put back all the config.
+- `rm -r /media/volume1/*` to clean the volume now mounted in /media/volume1
+- `ls -l /media/volume1` to check that we actually cleaned it
+- `cp /home/cloud_bckup /media/volume1/` to put the data and config on the external volume (as wished)
+- save the actual fstab as fstab.old_2 and edit the fstab to mount the volume in `/var/snap/nextcloud`
+- `rm -r /var/snap/nextcloud/*` to clean the config and other things that the new nextcloud install created.
+- restart the server and if everything went ok:
+    + the server should start
+    + the volume should be mounted at `/var/snap/nextcloud` (can check by touching a file in there and looking if it is also created in /mnt/... (the volume /mnt place)
+    + if we tyr to connect to nextcloud, we should see the custom login page, the file should be there and no warnings should appear (https should also work directly)
+- `rm -r /home/cloud_bckup` because we don't need a copy of it anymore now.

 I will also need to create an alert in the digital Ocean dashboard to send me an info when the storage on the block runs low